testflows/TestFlows-WebSite/source/handbook/index.md

 * `jitter` tuple of the form `(min, max)` that specifies delay jitter normally distributed between the `min` and `max` values, default: `None`

-If both `count` and `timeout` are specified then the test is retried until either until maximum retry `count` is reached or `timeout` is hit - whichever comes first.
+If both `count` and `timeout` are specified, then the test is retried either until the maximum retry `count` is reached or `timeout` is hit - whichever comes first.

-> **{% attention %}** By default, if number of retries or timeout is not specified then
+> **{% attention %}** By default, if the number of retries or timeout is not specified, then
-> the test will be retried until it passes but note that if the test can't reach a passing result
+> the test will be retried until it passes, but note that if the test can't reach a passing result
 > then it can lead to an infinite loop.

 For example,